Do you want to know how to determine your peak ovulation day to maximize your fertility?

-If the egg does not get fertilized by a sperm within this time frame, you have lost your window this cycle.
+If the egg does not get fertilized by a sperm within this time frame, you have missed your fertile window this cycle.

 How long after ovulation can you conceive?

-You can only conceive 12-24 hours from ovulation.
+You can only conceive 12-24 hours after ovulation.

-However, you can conceive 1-2 days before ovulation because sperm can survive in the female reproductive tract for 3-5 days!
+However, it is possible to conceive 1-2 days before ovulation because sperm can survive in the female reproductive tract for 3-5 days!

 Do you ovulate in the morning or night?